linkerd/website/linkerd.io/content/blog/browser-testing-from-scratch-building-quick-and-easy-integration-tests-with-webdriverio-and-saucelabs.md

 constantly roll out new features and improvements, so recently we built a suite of integration tests simulating a user's traversal through the application.

+## Why Front-End Integration Tests?

 If you're reading this, you're probably already sold on the idea of testing, but as an [open source project](https://www.cncf.io/project-faq/linkerd/), there are a few additional advantages of front-end integration tests you may not have
 considered:

-### Integration tests are a great way to onboard open source contributors...
+### Integration tests are a great way to onboard open source contributors

 We are lucky to have a ton of contributors to Linkerd, both power users and open source enthusiasts.
 Forking our repo and running the tests are a great way for a